SiteRelEnby/anduril2/README.md

 Example build scripts and header files for my lights (`build-siterelenby-*` and `./ToyKeeper/spaghetti-monster/anduril/cfg-siterelenby*.h`) including a few extra default settings vs the default model header files.

+Build scripts and image should work fine with the default codebase as well.

 # Current upstream version this mod is based on

 10/02/2023